-What will be provided to you before you go into the testing room generally includes:
+What will be provided to you before you go into the testing room generally are:

-- Blank paper with #2 pencils or an erasable vinyl sheet with a thin, black Sharpie marker - Either earplugs or headphones or both (you can sometimes bring in your own earplugs)
+- Blank paper with #2 pencils or an erasable vinyl sheet with a thin, black Sharpie marker - Either earplugs or headphones (you can often bring in your own earplugs)

-If you prefer to use a handheld calculator rather than one that is on the screen, ask for a calculator.
+One overlooked trick is to ask for a calculator.
+There is a calculator on the screen as part of the exam software, but it is extremely clunky to use since it is mouse-driven, slow to respond and can be difficult to read.
 If a calculator is available, the testing center will provide one if you ask for it.